cjumel/kickstart.nvim/README.md

 [Lazy.nvim](https://github.com/folke/lazy.nvim), will automatically install all the required Neovim plugins.
-Once they are installed, the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin will automatically install language parsers for [Treesitter](https://tree-sitter.github.io/tree-sitter/), an essential tool which provides a variety of language-specific features (synthax highlighting, text-objects, folding, etc.) Once all of this is done, if you're not using the light mode, you can type in Neovim `:MasonInstallAll` and press `Enter` to install all the external tools I use.
-Once this final installation step is over, quit Neovim with `:q` and `Enter` and next time you open it, everything should be ready to use.
+Once they are installed, the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin will automatically install language parsers for [Treesitter](https://tree-sitter.github.io/tree-sitter/) (an essential tool providing a variety of language-specific features, like synthax highlighting, folding, etc.)

+If you're using the light mode, Neovim is pretty much ready to be used, so skip this paragraph.
+Otherwise a few additional steps are required.
+First, with my setup, Neovim uses a few language-specific external tools, like language servers, formatters, or debuggers, so we need to install them.
+To do so, enter the `MasonInstallAll` command (type `:` to enter command-line mode, then the command, and finally, press `Enter`).
+This will run the installation of many tools in the background, and you can check their progress using the `Lazy` command.
+Once the installation is over, you can then enter the `Copilot setup` command to setup GitHub Copilot credentials.

+Then, just enter the `q` command (or `quit`) to quit Neovim, and afterwards Neovim will be ready to be used with this custom configuration through the `nvim` command!